wajeihazafar/wajeihazafar/README.md

 - 👀 I’m interested in Full Stack Development
 - 🌱 I’m currently learning Angular
 - 💞️ I’m looking to collaborate on Django and Angular
-- 📫 How to reach me wajeihazafar@gmail.com
+- 📫 How to reach me wajeihazafar@gmail.com and https://www.linkedin.com/in/wajeiha-zafar/

 <!---
 wajeihazafar/wajeihazafar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.